 By the way, if you want to know more about that topic, here’s an entire blog post.

 #4 — KPIs Give Context And Create Awareness For Cost Reductions

-Similar to the latter, KPIs additionally have another advantage that is often underrated.
+Similar to the latter, KPIs additionally has another advantage that is often underrated.
 They can help to rationalize situations and provide context to your staff.

 However, for the majority of an airline’s employees, on-time performance is just a number.
 They are not aware of the costs behind it.
 But imagine a KPI that is not showing the on-time performance but a financial figure.
-A monetary value that calculates the costs related to today’s on-time performance.
-As a result, you don’t show 87.5% OTP, but $138,475 additional costs due to weak OTP.
+A monetary value that calculates the fees related to today’s on-time performance.
+As a result, you don’t show 87.5% OTP but $138,475 additional costs due to weak OTP.

 I think you recognize the difference.
-This bold number of $138,475 creates real awareness and will inevitably lead to the fact that airline staff is aware.
+This bold $138,475 creates real awareness and will inevitably lead to the fact that airline staff is aware.

 #5 – Focus On The Important Cost Reduction Measures

 The current situation is a disaster for many companies.
-And actually a situation not a single company has ever faced before.
-From my perspective, there’s a huge risk contained in this situation.
-A risk that’s called “the more, the better.”
+And a situation not a single company has ever faced before.
+From my perspective, there’s a considerable risk contained in this situation.
+A chance that’s called “the more, the better.”
 What does that mean?
-Actually, this is something we all know from our private life.
-When we try to do dozens of things simultaneously, the risk of completing none of the tasks is quite high.
+This is something we all know from our private life.
+When we try to do dozens of things simultaneously, the risk of completing none of the tasks is relatively high.